 I’m of the opinion that kids are never too young to help with chores around the house.
-Madison recently celebrated a birthday, and it’s my duty as her mother to instill within her values that would ensure she grows up to be a responsible teen and young adult.
+Madison recently celebrated her birthday, and it’s my duty as her mother to instill in her values that would ensure she grows up to be a responsible teen and young adult.

 I am of the belief that children need structure and engaging in chores helps with that immensely.
 Madison has been helping with age-appropriate tasks for quite some time.
 She must keep her room as clean as she can, which means picking up after herself and to feed our cat Cross.
 Now that Madison’s a year older, I’ve added one more chore to her list, and that is to help with her laundry.
 This year with me traveling a bit more than average, I need to ensure that she has clean clothing.
 Although my husband and my teens will be around to ensure that does happen, after all, while I will be stocking my laundry room with Tide, Madison should be able to help.
 Because when it comes to dirty laundry, she actually has more of it than anyone else.